Trouble With Sign-In:

 Firefox

-If the steps above do not help (and you are sure that you are logged in as a subscriber), try reloading the page by clicking on your browsers "refresh" button.
+If the steps above do not help (and you are sure that you are logged in as a subscriber), try reloading the page by clicking on your browsers "refresh" icon (usually a curved arrow) while holding down the Shift button.

 Another possible fix is to click on the words "Sign Out" in the upper right corner of the page, and then try logging in again.

-- Option A: (This is the easiest approach) If you see that your Email or Username is automatically coming up in the log-in box, delete it and completely retype it - don't let the system auto fill it in.
+1. Option A: (This is the easiest approach) If you see that your Email is automatically coming up in the log-in box, delete it and completely retype it - don't let the system auto fill it in.
 Do the same with the password.
 If the browser asks if you would like it remembered, click Yes.

-- Option C: Instruct us to change your Username or Email.
-If a Username, suggest a name of 4 to 16 characters that is somewhat novel and different from other Usernames you have used in the past.
+2. Option B: Instruct us to change your Email.
 Contact us at subscriptions@consumerlab.com.
 Once this is done, your computer will stop inserting the incorrect Password.

-Click here if you've lost your Username or Password for your online subscription.
+Click here if you've lost your Password for your online subscription.

-If you get a message "Autologin Failed" after you try to sign in, it means that your own computer is storing an old, incorrect password.
-To clear this password click here to sign out and then sign in again with your correct username and password.
+If you get a message "Login Failed" after you try to sign in, it means that your own computer is storing an old, incorrect password.
+To clear this password click here to sign out and then sign in again with your correct email and password.

 Changing Subscription Account Information: